 - SurveyMonkey: Recommended for most simple research projects.
 Service is free with the option for purchase of advanced services.

 - Google Forms: Recommended for simple research projects.
 Although it does not include any tools to automate data analysis, you can track and monitor responses.
 See below for sites that review/compare survey tools.

 Tip 2 : Other Things to Consider – Do you need/require HIPAA compliance?
 Does your survey support accessibility (like screen readers, text-to-speech tools, or screen magnifiers)?
 Does your survey support mobile devices?

 Tip 3 : Survey Design – “The Five Tenets of Survey Design” recommends avoiding: agreement response items, multi-barreled items, unlabeled response options, unevenly spaced response options, and non-substantive response options formatted together with substantive response items.
-1 For further explanation and examples, please see the attached table.

 Tip 4 : Incentives – Studies have shown that surveys providing incentives have significantly improved response rates.
 4 The mean response rates for surveys providing incentives was above 70%.

 Tip 5 : Time Commitment – Be upfront with how long the survey will take.
 This enables participants to plan appropriately.
 Sites that review/compare survey tools:

 - Relevant Insights – http://www.relevantinsights.com/free-online-survey-tools(link is external)